Best Netherlands Visa Guide for Indian Tech Professionals

 Indian nationals cannot enter the Netherlands directly under an HSM permit.
 You need a Machtiging tot Voorlopig Verblijf (MVV) — an entry visa issued by the Dutch embassy — before you board the flight.
 The employer files the IND application, and once approved, the IND notifies the Dutch embassy in your city of residence.

-The Dutch embassy in India has two consular locations that process MVV applications: New Delhi and Mumbai.
+The Dutch embassy and consulates in India process MVV applications at New Delhi, Bangalore, and Mumbai.
 Processing times vary but the appointment window once the IND approves the permit is typically two to four weeks.
 Key point: the IND approval and the MVV are sequential.
-The total time from offer signing to being in the Netherlands is typically six to eight weeks for Indian nationals, not the two weeks that some employers quote when they describe IND processing alone.
+The IND/MVV portion is typically six to eight weeks for Indian nationals, not the two weeks that some employers quote when they describe IND processing alone; any notice period can extend the offer-to-arrival timeline to roughly three to four months.

 Important: if you are currently residing outside India — in Singapore, the UK, or the US on another visa — you may need to apply for the MVV at the Dutch embassy in your country of current residence, not India.
-Confirm this with your employer's immigration team before assuming Delhi or Mumbai.
+Confirm this with your employer's immigration team before assuming one of the Indian posts.

 2. Document Apostilles for Indian Certificates

-The Netherlands requires apostilled copies of key documents, including educational certificates and (for partner visas) marriage certificates.
-Indian documents require an apostille issued by the Ministry of External Affairs (MEA) in India.
+The Netherlands may require legalized copies of key documents, including (for partner visas) marriage certificates.
+Indian documents may require an apostille issued by the Ministry of External Affairs (MEA) in India.

 Common delays: